pcre2build(3) — Linux manual page

 You can also specify -b (with or without -L).
 This causes the

 tables to be written in binary instead of as source code.
-A set
+A set of

-of binary tables can be loaded into memory by an application and
+binary tables can be loaded into memory by an application and

 passed to pcre2_compile() in the same way as tables created by

 calling pcre2_maketables().
-The tables are just a string of
+The tables are just a string of bytes,

-bytes, independent of hardware characteristics such as
+independent of hardware characteristics such as endianness.
+This

-that runs in different environments, to ensure consistent
+different environments, to ensure consistent behaviour.

 USING EBCDIC CODE top